-This form is to be completed Excavation Director on the discovery of an archaeological heritage item during construction or maintenance works Date: Recorded by: (include name and position) Project name: Description of works being undertaken: Description of exact location of item Description of item found (What type of item is it likely to be?
+This form is to be completed Excavation Director on the discovery of an archaeological heritage item during construction or maintenance works

+Date: Recorded by: (include name and position) Project name: Description of works being undertaken: Description of exact location of item Description of item found (What type of item is it likely to be?
 Tick the relevant boxes).
-A 'relic' is evidence of a past human activity A. A relic relating to the settlement of NSW with local or state heritage significance.
-A relic might include bottle, utensils, plates, cups, household items, tools, implements, and similar items A 'work' can generally be defined as a form \Box B. A 'work', building or infrastructure such as track or rail tracks, structure' timber sleepers, a culvert, road base, a bridge pier, kerbing, and similar items An 'Aboriginal object' may include stone C. An Aboriginal object tools, stone flakes, shell middens, rock art, scarred trees and human bones Bones can either be human or animal П D. Bone remains.
+A. A relic A 'relic' is evidence of a past human activity relating to the settlement of NSW with local or state heritage significance.
+A relic might include bottle, utensils, plates, cups, household items, tools, implements, and similar items B. A 'work', building or structure' A 'work' can generally be defined as a form infrastructure such as track or rail tracks, timber sleepers, a culvert, road base, a bridge pier, kerbing, and similar items C. An Aboriginal object An 'Aboriginal object' may include stone tools, stone flakes, shell middens, rock art, scarred trees and human bones D. Bone Bones can either be human or animal remains.
 Remember that you must contact the local police immediately by telephone if you are certain that the bone(s) are human remains.
-E. Other П Provide a short description of the item (E.g. metal rail tracks running parallel to the rail corridor.
+E. Other Provide a short description of the item (E.g. metal rail tracks running parallel to the rail corridor.
 Good condition.
 Tracks set in concrete, approximately 10 cm below the current ground surface).